q3769/conseq4j/README.md

 It may seem counter-intuitive for a concurrent API, but the implementation of conseq4j does not have to be thread-safe.
-In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no guarantee of access order in case of multi-thread racing conditions during client-side task submission.
+In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no guarantee of access order in case of multi-thread racing conditions during client-side task submissions.

 It is the client's concern and responsibility that how tasks are submitted to the conseq4j API.
 If execution order is imperative, the client - either single or multi-threaded - has to ensure that tasks are submitted in proper sequence to